teuben/nemo/docs/intro1.md

 ## Installing

-To use it (this assumes somebody has installed it for you)
+To use it (*this assumes somebody has installed it for you*) in csh shell:

-       source /somewhere/nemo/nemo_start.sh           (or .csh)
+       source /somewhere/nemo/nemo_start.csh

 To install it in a bash shell: